Learning Tools for Gens Z and Alpha

 For instance, knowing that Gen Z students are used to having information at their fingertips can help educators craft engaging lesson plans that meet them in their comfort zone.
 Curricula should include lessons that support critical thinking skills by teaching students how to sort through masses of information and determine what’s valuable.
 Consider using apps, web-based platforms, and other digital resources to engage students on their level and allow them to truly connect to their lessons.

-Born between 2010 and 2025, Gen Alpha will be the first generation born completely within the 21st century.
+Gen Alpha, born between 2010 and 2025, are the first generation born completely within the 21st century.
 And while Gen Z were our first true digital natives, Gen Alpha will mark a new digital age, given how quickly and exponentially technology advances.
 The oldest of these students are just beginning middle school after growing up with housemates like Amazon’s Alexa and Apple’s Siri, along with other ubiquitous technologies.

 Gen Alpha is slated to be the most racially diverse generation in American history, and they’re also more likely to grow up in non-traditional households.
 Given their vast diversity, these students will need social-emotional learning support more than ever.
 Honing social awareness skills can help make students more empathetic toward others, leading to greater tolerance and even a celebration of diversity.
 And students’ abilities to connect with others positively have long-term benefits, include better college and career readiness.